 Some of us were seasoned runners, whilst others took on this huge personal goal (Maisie Horrell even took her family out running with her) and we all spurred each other on and achieved some really good distances in the first week.

 The mood began to change.
 The mountain we were all climbing became VERY real and that 100k mark seemed so far away!
 We continued to share motivating messages, pictures and video updates spurring each other on.
 We gained a new appreciation for the areas we lived in, Ashleigh Polakiewicz witnessing the sun rise on a sleepy Canary Wharf was breath-taking.

 Me running past a herd of muntjac deer who looked on curiously in a local woodland I never knew existed!
-Bex discovering mud, stiles and yet more mud aren't the best running companions.
-There were moments when as fatigue started to seriously set in, we all started to question why we had committed to this.
-STILL the donations were pouring in as were the incredible messages from our supporters urging us to 'just keep going'!
+Bex discovering mud, stiles and yet more mud aren’t the best running companions.
+There were moments when as fatigue started to seriously set in, we all questioned why we had committed to this.
+STILL the donations were pouring in as were the incredible messages from our supporters urging us to ‘just keep going’!